joyvuu-dave/backbone.bootstrap-modal/README.md

 - {Boolean} [options.okCloses]    Wether the modal should close on 'OK' click or not.
 Default: true
 - {String} [options.cancelText]   Text for the cancel button.
 Default: 'Cancel'.
 If passed a falsey value, the button will be removed
 - {Boolean} [options.allowCancel] Whether the modal can be closed, other than - OK.
 Default: true
-- {Boolean} [options.escape]      Whether the 'esc' key can dismiss the modal- true, but false if options.cancellable is true
 - {Boolean} [options.animate]     Whether to animate in/out.
 Default: false
 - {Function} [options.template]   Compiled underscore template to override the default one
 - {Object} [options.modalOptions] Options to pass directly to bootstrap-modal